CahanLab/pyEpoch/README.md

 adata=Epoch.reconstructGRN(adata,mmTFs,pThresh=0.05,zThresh=3)
 adata=Epoch.crossweight(adata)
 ```
-The object grnDF contains the reconstructed network.
+The reconstructed network is stored in adata.uns['grnDF'].
 TG and TF refer to target gene and transcription factor respectively.
 The column "zscore" is the network prior to crossweighting.
 The column "weighted_score" is the network after crossweighting:

 ```Python
 print(adata.uns["grnDF"].iloc[0:5,:])